-A. Portable buildings for storage purposes only provided that granting of the conditional use permit would not materially or adversely affect adjacent properties, that the portable building could be suitably and safely used for storage of the articles to be stored, and that the use of a portable building for storage purposes only would be in keeping with the character of the area in which it is located.

-- B. Salvage yards as defined herein.
+- A. Portable buildings for storage purposes only provided that granting of the conditional use permit would not materially or adversely affect adjacent properties, that the portable building could be suitably and safely used for storage of the articles to be stored, and that the use of a portable building for storage purposes only would be in keeping with the character of the area in which it is located. - B. Salvage yards as defined herein.
 Also, outside storage of automobiles, trucks, tractors, trailers, heavy equipment, and machinery rendered inoperative by reason of lack of essential parts; wrecker services; outside storage of parts of any automobiles, trucks, tractors, trailers, heavy equipment, or machinery, provided such uses listed under this paragraph are properly screened or buffered, and further provided that such uses at the proposed location would be compatible with adjacent properties and other properties in the district, and the granting of the conditional use permit would not materially or adversely affect adjacent properties. - C. Any industry which possesses, stores or disposes of solid waste, hazardous materials, or hazardous waste, provided that the Mayor and Board of Aldermen make a determination that such use is compatible with existing uses of surrounding properties, would not have an adverse impact on such properties, could be suitably and safely conducted at said location, and is not otherwise prohibited by Section 405.05 (Prohibited Uses) of this Ordinance.
-Any conditional use permit granted shall be conditioned upon the applicant obtaining all necessary permits from Federal and State regulatory agencies and compliance with all laws and regulations governing solid waste, hazardous waste and hazardous materials. - D. Wireless communications facilities as regulated by Section 1930 of this Ordinance. - E. Adult arcades, adult bookstores, adult cabarets, adult motels, adult motion picture theaters, and other adult entertainment activities as defined by this Ordinance.
+Any conditional use permit granted shall be conditioned upon the applicant obtaining all necessary permits from Federal and State regulatory agencies and compliance with all laws and regulations governing solid waste, hazardous waste and hazardous materials. - D. Wireless communications facilities as regulated by Section 1930 of this Ordinance. - E. Extraction of minerals, including sand and gravel, provided that when "open-pit" operations are conducted, the operator must obtain required permits and

+- approvals from other governmental entities and provide the City of Richland with written proof of same. - F. Adult arcades, adult bookstores, adult cabarets, adult motels, adult motion picture theaters, and other adult entertainment activities as defined by this Ordinance.
 All such uses shall be subject to the provisions of Richland Ordinance 1999-4, Ordinance Regulating Adult Entertainment Establishments.
 Furthermore, no such establishment shall be located within one thousand five hundred (1,500) feet of the property lines of the following: - 1.
 A church, synagogue, or regular place of worship; - 2.
 A public or private elementary or secondary school; - 3.
 Any existing residential use or any residentially zoned property; - 4.
 A public or private park or playground; - 5.
 A licensed day care center; - 6.
 An entertainment establishment that is oriented primarily towards children or family entertainment; - 7.
 U.S. Highway 49; - 8.
-Any hospital or convalescent or nursing home;

-- 9. Any cemetery; - 10.
+Any hospital or convalescent or nursing home: - 9.
+Any cemetery; - 10.
 Any charitable organization building or facility; - 11.
 Any charitable organization building or facility; - 12.
 Any property zoned "SU-1" Special Use District.

-- 1703.01 Maximum Building Height: The height limitations for this district shall be determined in accordance with the latest edition of the International Building Code adopted by the City. - 1703.02 Minimum Lot Area: 10,000 square feet. - 1703.03 Minimum Lot Width: Fifty (50) feet. - 1703.04 Minimum Yards:
+- 1703.01 Maximum Building Height: The height limitations for this district shall be determined in accordance with the latest edition of the International Building Code adopted by the City. - 1703.02 Minimum Lot Area: 10,000 square feet. - 1703.03 Minimum Lot Width: Fifty (50) feet.